mirego/elixir-boilerplate/BOILERPLATE_README.md

 1. Create both `.env.dev.local` and `.env.test.local` from empty values in [`.env.dev`](./.env.dev) and [`.env.test`](./.env.test)
 2. Install Mix and NPM dependencies with `make dependencies`
 3. Generate values for mandatory secrets in [`.env.dev`](./.env.dev) with `mix phx.gen.secret`

+Then, with variables from `.env.dev` and `.env.dev.local` present in the environment:

 4. Create and migrate the database with `mix ecto.setup`
 5. Start the Phoenix server with `iex -S mix phx.server` with environment variables from `.env.dev` and `.env.dev.local`